Nesting Particle Filters for Experimental Design in Dynamical Systems: Empirical Evaluation

-As evaluation metrics, we report both the sPCE bound and a Monte Carlo estimate based on Algorithm~\ref{alg:i-o-smc2}.
-The latter can be retrieved by turning off the resampling step for the $z$ particles~(equivalent to setting $b_t^n = n$ in line~\ref{line:resampling}), which leads to a routine that generates trajectories from the marginal distribution $p_\phi(z_{0:T})$.
-Assuming a particle approximation $\sum_{n=1}^N W_z^n \, \delta_{z_{0:T}^n}(\cdot) \approx p_\phi(\cdot)$, we can form a Monte Carlo estimate of the EIG as follows
+As evaluation metrics, we report both the sPCE bound and a nested Monte Carlo estimate of the \emph{risk-neutral} EIG in \eqref{eq:eig_factorization}.
+We choose to report this metric instead of the \emph{risk-sensitive} EIG from \eqref{eq:risk_sensitive_eig} in order to maintain a consistent empirical comparison with the sPCE bound, which itself does not account for risk.
+We compute this Monte Carlo estimate of the EIG under equally weighted sample trajectories $\{z_{0:T}^n\}_{n=1}^N$ from the marginal $p_\phi(z_{0:T})$ as follows

-Here $\hat{r}_t$ denotes the log potential functions for $\eta = 1$.
-By accumulating this quantity over experiments, we can use Algorithm~\ref{alg:i-o-smc2} as an estimator of the EIG.
+Here, $\hat{r}_t(z_{0:t}^n)$ is itself a particle approximation of the true stage reward in \eqref{eq:stage_reward} obtained using the filtering posterior provided by IBIS.
+The samples $\{z_{0:T}^n\}_{n=1}^N$ are drawn by running Algorithm~\ref{alg:i-o-smc2}, while setting $b_t^n = n$ in line~\ref{line:resampling}.
+This leads to a routine that generates trajectories from the marginal distribution $p_\phi(z_{0:T})$.

+For all experiments, the EIG estimate in~\eqref{eq:eig-estimator} was computed at evaluation time for $T=50$, $N = 16$ and $M = 1024$, while the sPCE bound in~\eqref{eq:spce-bound} was computed using $16$ outer samples and $L = 10^6$ regularizing samples.
+The statistics of these estimates are computed for $25$ seeds.
+Further experimental details can be found in Appendix~\ref{sec:exp_details}.